 During warmer periods of the Middle Pleistocene, ancient humans in Italy were in the habit of butchering elephants for meat and raw materials, according to a study published October 8, 2025 in the ...

-A remarkable prehistoric hammer made from elephant bone, dating back nearly half a million years ago, has been uncovered in ...
+A closeup of the elephant bone tool’s striking surface, showing the marks of it being struck against flint tools.
+A remarkable prehistoric hammer made from elephant bone, dating back nearly half a ...

 During warmer periods of the Middle Pleistocene, ancient humans in Italy were in the habit of butchering elephants for meat and raw materials, according to a study published October 8, 2025 in the ...